frederic-perez/AmE-dictionary/data/idioms.md

 __raise the bar__ :four: To raise the standards of quality that are expected of or required for something.
 __raise the stakes__ :two::hammer:
 __rake in (something)__ :three: To acquire or accumulate an abundance of something, especially money.
+__rake up__ To bring something (back) into focus or awareness.
+A noun or pronoun can be used between “rake” and “over.” _Rake up the past._
 __ram into (someone or something)__
 __ramp up__ :nine::m: To increase.
 A noun or pronoun can be used between “ramp” and “up.” _Ever since that break-in, they’ve really ramped up security at the office._ _The country needs to ramp up its CCTA program to meet demand._
 __ranging shots__ Test shots or preliminary shots fired to determine the correct range or distance to a target. _They fired ranging shots._